 Top 10 Movies of 2013

 Our 2013 in Review posts started yesterday looking at the worst films of the year.
 Today we are moving onto something a bit more positive in the very best 2013 had to offer.
 There’ll only be a top 10 this year, because when you do a top 25 all lists eventually start to look the same with only the order being unique.
-It’s hardly an exercise in expressing the author’s cinematic taste and identity.
 Not only that, I didn’t have an opportunity to see some of the higher profile Indie and World titles out this year: with Blue Jasmine, Before Midnight, Blue is the Warmest Colour and The Great Beauty counting highest.
-Of course, the inconsistencies between counties release schedules is the biggest blight on lists like this.
+There’s also the inconsistencies between counties release schedules is the biggest blight on lists like this.

 10. UPSTREAM COLOR